ns-code/ng18-maintainusers/README.md

 ## README

 This is an Angular-v18 maintain users project.
 The application illustrates CRUD functionality implementation.
+It gets data from a backend REST API server https://github.com/ns-code/ns-maintain-users

+## Install

+Clone this repo using 'git clone https://github.com/ns-code/ng18-maintainusers.git' After cloning run 'npm install' to install the needed packages.

+## Test

+Run `ng test` to run the Karma/Jasmine unit test cases.
+(If you have a different version of Angular installed globally, then you can use 'npx ng test')

 ### Usage

-After cloning first run 'npm install'.

-Then run `ng test` to run the Karma/Jasmine unit test cases.

-To run the app locally, run 'ng serve'.
+With the above-mentioned API server running, run 'ng serve' (or 'npx ng run').
 The app can then be accessed using http://localhost:4200